jwhitlark/clj-on-k8s-quickstart/minimum-docs/02-install-tools.md

 ## Installing gcloud and kubectl

-The [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) shows how to quickly install the tools you need, and run a minimal generic app to verify your setup.  **Be sure to follow the instructions for Local Shell**
+The [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart) shows how to quickly install the tools you need, and run a minimal generic app to verify your setup.  **Be sure to follow the instructions for Local Shell.**

+### Set default project

+gcloud config set project [PROJECT_ID]

+### Set default compute zone

+gcloud config set compute/zone [COMPUTE_ZONE]

+I use us-west1-a

 ## Expected versions